 Productivity without efficiency is dangerous for any business.
 The best way to achieve success is to intentionally couple productivity with efficiency.

-They may be interdependent, but inforcing one does not automatically bring the other.
+They may be interdependent, but influencing one does not automatically bring the other.

 You might be interested in: